This application is organized in the following sections:

 Oregon Parks and Recreation Department manages more than 250 park areas in Oregon, including 52 campgrounds.
 We aim to provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations.
 Oregon's Office of Outdoor Recreation coordinates the state’s outdoor recreation policy across agencies, between public and private sectors, and in cooperation with organizations that have a vested interest in seeing Oregon’s outdoor recreation reach its fullest potential.

-The Park Explorer Series is a competitive opportunity for organizations to apply to coordinate one of eight small group camping trips for communities that are underrepresented in outdoor recreation.
-Each recipient organization will be awarded five cabins or yurts for a two-night weekend stay at select parks, detailed below.
-Trips are scheduled for weekends in July, August and September.
+The Explore Cabins and Yurts program is a competitive opportunity for organizations to apply to coordinate one of eight small group camping trips for communities that are underrepresented in outdoor recreation.
+Each recipient organization will be awarded five cabins or yurts for a two-night weekend stay at selected parks, detailed below.
+Trips are scheduled for weekends in July, August, and September 2022.
 The organizations will be responsible for selecting occupants (program participants) of each site and supporting them in preparation for the camping trip.

-The program aims to remove barriers to camping for underrepresented groups and create a meaningful and positive experience for participants that will hopefully lead to many more park visits.
+The program aims to remove barriers to camping for underrepresented groups and create a meaningful and positive experience for participants that we hope leads to many more park visits.
 We selected eight parks close to populated areas in order to make this program accessible to as many people as possible.
 We selected popular parks with large cabin or yurt areas, as these facilities are an entry point for people new to camping or who lack camping gear, but also may not be accessible to our target demographic due to cost and limited availability.
-These facilities are commonly booked nine months in advance, excluding anyone who does not have the luxury of planning and paying that far in advance.
+These facilities are commonly booked six months in advance, excluding anyone who does not have the luxury of planning and paying that far in advance.

 To be eligible for this opportunity, organizations must meet the following criteria: